What Happened In The Michael Jackson Abuse Cases Prior To

 Jordan Chandler was called as a witness, but left the country instead so he wouldn’t have to appear.
 Arvizo took the stand and claimed that Jackson had given him alcohol, and then masturbated in his presence.
 His younger brother, Star, echoed these claims.

-Macaulay Culkin was called as a witness for the defence, and explained that he had shared a bed with Jackson many times in the past, but that Jackson had never tried to touch him inappropriately.
-Wade Robson also was called on behalf of the defence, and said that Jackson had never molested him (later, in 2013, Robson would reveal his claims that Jackson had abused him).
+Macaulay Culkin was called as a witness for the defense, and explained that he had shared a bed with Jackson many times in the past, but that Jackson had never tried to touch him inappropriately.
+Wade Robinson also was called on behalf of the defense, and said that Jackson had never molested him (later, in 2013, Robinson would reveal his claims that Jackson had abused him).

 June 14, 2005, after 32 hours of deliberation, Jackson was found not guilty on all charges and cleared.